cachilders/cachilders/README.md

 ### Howdy 👋

-I'm mostly obsessed with music and language; so the majority of my personal code is attempting to wedge machine learning and randomness into those things.
-I work for Mindbody in Marketing Automation.
+I'm mostly obsessed with music and language.
+Lately I'm about Lua, Max, and Supercollider.

 <!--
 **cachilders/cachilders** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.